 REGULATIONS, GENERAL TERMS AND CONDITIONS GOVERNING STATE AND THE UNIVERSITY OF RHODE ISLAND CONTRACTS.
-This solicitation and any contract or purchase order arising from it are issued in accordance with the specific requirements described herein, and the State's Purchasing Laws and Regulations and other applicable State Laws and Regulations, including the Board of Governors for Higher Education Regulations and General Terms and Conditions of Purchase.
-The Regulations and General Terms and Conditions are incorporated into all University of Rhode Island contracts and can be viewed at: https://web.uri.edu/purchasing/files/BOGREG.pdf and www.ridop.ri.gov.
+This solicitation and any contract or purchase order arising from it are issued in accordance with the specific requirements described herein, and the State's Purchasing Laws and the RI Division of Purchases Procurement Regulations and General Conditions of Purchase.